Generic Ryeqo 40mg/1mg/0.5mg tablets

 Journal of the Endocrine Society, 2025

-Background: Relugolix, an oral GnRH receptor antagonist, is effective in treating uterine myomas and endometriosis.
+Abstract Background Relugolix, an oral GnRH receptor antagonist, is effective in treating uterine myomas and endometriosis.
 However, concerns persist regarding the venous thromboembolism (VTE) risk associated with its combination with oral estradiol (E2) and norethisterone acetate (NETA).
-Objective: This expert opinion evaluates the thrombotic risk of relugolix combined therapy (relugolix-CT) based on pharmacological data, clinical trials, and regulatory assessments.
-Methods: A review of pivotal trials (LIBERTY 1, LIBERTY 2, SPIRIT 1, SPIRIT 2), regulatory reports (European Medicines Agency, Food and Drug Administration), and real-world safety data was conducted, focusing on hemostatic effects and VTE risk.
-Results: Relugolix monotherapy reduces estrogen levels, leading to minor decreases in coagulation factors.
+Objective This expert opinion evaluates the thrombotic risk of relugolix combined therapy (relugolix-CT) based on pharmacological data, clinical trials, and regulatory assessments.
+Methods A review of pivotal trials (LIBERTY 1, LIBERTY 2, SPIRIT 1, SPIRIT 2), regulatory reports (European Medicines Agency, Food and Drug Administration), and real-world safety data was conducted, focusing on hemostatic effects and VTE risk.
+Results Relugolix monotherapy reduces estrogen levels, leading to minor decreases in coagulation factors.
 While E2 and NETA mitigate hypoestrogenic effects, concerns about their prothrombotic potential remain.
 However, clinical trials and postmarketing surveillance have not shown a significant increase in VTE risk.
 A meta-analysis suggests that E2-based regimens have a lower thrombotic risk than ethinylestradiol-based therapies.
-Conclusion: The VTE risk of relugolix-CT appears lower than that of traditional combined oral contraceptives.
+Conclusion The VTE risk of relugolix-CT appears lower than that of traditional combined oral contraceptives.
 Nonetheless, patient selection is essential, particularly for those with thrombotic risk factors.
 Continued real-world surveillance is crucial to refining its safety profile in clinical practice.

 Abstract licence: CC BY-NC-ND